Genereux-akotenou/Genereux-akotenou.github.io/src/content/blog/toward-rag-chatbot-part1.md

 ###  Create document chuncks

 Chunking plays a crucial role in building RAG.
-Since the documents can be large, it’s necessary to split them into manageable sizes to ensure efficient indexing and retrieval.
-We must define a chunk_size, which specifies the number of tokens each chunk will contain.
+Since documents can be large, it’s necessary to split them into manageable sizes to ensure efficient indexing and retrieval.
+We must define a `chunk_size`, which specifies the number of tokens each chunk will contain.

 ```python
 from llama_index.core.node_parser import SentenceSplitter